 My final words:

 Of course, this is only a partial list of the things I want my Grandkids to know.

 You want to enjoy your time with them and want them to enjoy their time with you.

 Most of all, let them know just how much you love them.

-Pass Down the Love.
+Keep Passing Down the Love.

 Other posts you may like: